 Children are admitted in order of the procedure list, not in order of arrival.
 Emergencies and delays can occur – staff will keep you informed.

 Confirmation of admission

-Please phone the hospital three working days before your child is scheduled to come to hospital to confirm the surgery.
+Please phone the hospital seven (7) working days before your child is scheduled to come to hospital to confirm the surgery.

 If you need to change the date of surgery or if your child is unwell because of a cough, cold, skin sores or other infection, please phone the hospital.